annesjyu/w231/Yu_Sijie.md

 </p>

 ## Data Localization
+On the other extreme side, banning data transfers, is called

+Data Localization or Data Residency

-On the other extreme side, banning data transfers, is called **Data Localization** or **Data Residency**, which regulates means data about a nations' citizens or residents be collected, processed or stored inside the country.
+:  which regulates means data about a nations' citizens or residents be collected, processed or stored inside the country.
 The requirement for localization has been increased after the incident of ex CIA - *Edward Snowden*, who leaked highly classified information from NSA in 2013.
 Also goverments in Europe and across the world are starting to realize the perils brought by data flow through technology.
 The emerging trend is becoming to enforce data are consumed on the spot before serve upper applications.
 Germany and France are the first to approve data localization laws, following by EU in 2017.

 ### Data Types Matter as well
 Each country could have its own laws for diffent types of data.
-For example, Australia regulates its health records, Canada restricts personal data from public service providers, and China restricts more including personal, business, and financial data.
-[Data localization][5]
+For example, Australia regulates its health records, Canada restricts personal data from public service providers, and China restricts more including personal, business, and financial data [5].

 ## Reference
 [1] [Top 10 operational impacts of the GDPR: Part 4 - Cross-border data transfers](https://iapp.org/news/a/top-10-operational-impacts-of-the-gdpr-part-4-cross-border-data-transfers/)